top of page

 Course

-This moderately difficult hike will take in the entire 4.5 mile Ridgeline Loop.
-The Ridgeline trails are accessed from the Adero Canyon Trailhead.
-The Ridgeline follows the top of a ridge overlooking Adero Canyon.
-The Lower Ridgeline and the spur to a scenic overlook provide views to the east.
-Bring 2 liters of water and snacks; wear sturdy boots; hiking poles recommended.
-No dogs please!
-This hike is included in the November Challenge.
-Registration for the November Challenge is encouraged but not required to join this hike.
-Separate registration for all SCFH hikes is required!
+This moderately difficult hike will take in the entire 4.2 mile Ridgeline Loop.
+The Ridgeline trails are accessed by the Overlook Trail and follow the top of a ridge overlooking Adero Canyon while the Lower Ridgeline and the spur to a scenic overlook provide views to the east.
+Ridgeline Trail features frequent ups and downs as it follows the ridge and some rocky sections.
+Hikers will see plenty of interesting rock formations and vegetation indigenous to the Sonoran Desert.
+Bring two liters of water and snacks, and wear sturdy boots.
+Hiking poles recommended.
+No dogs, please.

 Location -